doslim/doslim.github.io/_talks/talk-3.md

 ---
-title: "Joint Learning and Optimization in Operation Management"
+title: "Helmsman of the Masses?
+Evaluate the Opinion Leadership of Large Language Models in the Werewolf Game."
 collection: talks
 type: "Presentation"
 permalink: /talks/talk-3